 Where to try it: One of the best places in the city to try it is at Commander’s Palace.
 This grand dame of Creole cuisine is a beloved landmark that’s been occupying a tree-lined block across the street from Lafayette Cemetery No. 1 in the Garden District.
 Along with the turtle soup, the Commander’s version of this dish is legendary.
 Dubbed the “Queen of Creole Desserts,” the Creole Bread Pudding Soufflé is bread pudding whipped into a light fluffy soufflé, served with whiskey sauce added tableside.

 Where to try it: At Pascal’s Manale, for one.
 This family-owned institution is over 100 years old, and its chicken andouille gumbo is excellent.
-Gumbo du Jour is whatever Chef Tory McPhail wants to create on any given day at Commander’s Palace, but we can guarantee that it will be exceptional.
+Going back to Commander’s Palace, its Creole gumbo is exceptional: Rich stock slow cooked with regional ingredients spiked with toasted garlic, Creole seasonings and local hot sauce.
 Or pair your seafood, or chicken and Andouille gumbo at Frankie & Johnny’s with the restaurant’s famous red beans and rice.
-The High Hat Cafe also offers great gumbo (we also recommend its fried catfish).
-Part old-fashioned diner, part neighborhood bar and part Deep South food destination, the High Hat Cafe is located in a once sleepy neighborhood thoroughfare bordering Tulane University.
+The High Hat Cafe also offers great chicken and andouille gumbo ya-ya made with a dark roux (we also recommend you try the fried catfish).
+Part old-fashioned diner, part neighborhood bar and part Deep South food destination, the High Hat Cafe is located in a once-sleepy neighborhood thoroughfare bordering Tulane University.
 Now revitalized, the Freret Street corridor is a food and entertainment destination in its own right.
 Another plus?
 It’s only two blocks from the Alder Hotel.

 Where to try it: We highly recommend the Creole jambalaya at Jacques-Imo’s, which comes as an appetizer, but, really, so many restaurants do it really well it’s difficult to single out the true standouts.